by-cx/lobby/README.md

 The script runs under the same user as lobbyd.
 When lobbyd starts first thirty seconds (CALLBACK_FIRST_RUN_DELAY) is ignored and then the script is run for first time.
 After these thirty seconds everything runs in loop based on the changes in the network.

+All current discovery packets are passed to the callback script via standard input.
+It's basically the same input you get if you run `lobbyctl discoveries`.

 ### Service discovery for Prometheus

 Lobbyd has an API endpoint that returns list of targets for [Prometheus's HTTP SD config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#http_sd_config).
 That